cwi-nl/sen-symposium/index.md

 <p class="lead">

-The seventh Dutch national symposium on software engineering (SEN) will be held on Thursday and Friday, February 18th-19th, 2021.
-After the success of the SEN Symposium of 2014, 2016, 2017, 2018, 2019, and 2020, we cordially invite you to the seventh edition.
+The seventh Dutch national symposium on software engineering (SEN) will be held in the afternoons of Thursday 18th and Friday 19th February 2021.
+After the success of the SEN Symposium of 2014, 2016, 2017, 2018, 2019, and 2020, we cordially invite
+you to the seventh edition.
 At this conference we bring together the Dutch software engineering community.

+The symposium is organized by VERSEN, the [Dutch National Association for Software Engineering](https://www.versen.nl/).
+The program will feature keynotes and invited presentations and contributed “lightning talks”.

-We will offer talks by the following invited speakers:
+We will offer keynotes and invited talks by the following speakers:

 <ul>
 <li> Barbora Buhnova, Masaryk University Brno, Czech Republic </li>